thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 1. A stateful component's state mutator is resolved by changing its state.
 1. Repeat step 1.

-Effectively, this is another form of one-way data binding.
+Effectively, this process is another form of one-way data binding.
+The only difference is that it involves multiple components.
 The following diagram illustrates the one-way data binding between stateful and stateless components.

 ```text
          ┌───── Automatic change ────┐